Suitability assessment under the Imported Food Control Act

-This page explains the rationale for the application of the Fitness and Propriety test from the Biosecurity Act 2015 to the approval of a Food Import Compliance Agreement under the Imported Food Control Act 1992.
-Further information on the meaning of ‘fit and proper’ is available from the Fit and proper test for Approved Arrangements.
+This page explains the rationale for the application of a suitability assessment to the approval of a Food Import Compliance Agreement under the Imported Food Control Act 1992.

 Food Import Compliance Agreements (FICA)

 Section 35A of the Imported Food Control Act 1992 (IFC Act) provides for the Commonwealth to enter into an agreement with a person in connection with several activities.
 These being:

 - application of particular procedures for food being imported